gs1-germany-innolab/block4log-concept-development/masterDataSpecification.md

 | `name` | Voucher document name (`String`) |
 | `temporalCoverage` | Validity period (beginning with the date of creation of an instance), expressed as an ISO 8601 duration indicator with a year, month or day designator (`P[n]Y[n]M[n]D`) |
 | `creator` | Canonical GS1 Digital Link URI `https://id.gs1.org/417/{Party GLN}` pointing to the owner of the GS1 Company Prefix with which GDTI is created |

+## Open Questions
+* Do we need a version/last updated attribute for each of the above master data sets?